SiminDictionary/simin/README.md

 # About
-- Simin is a multi-language dictionary which is written in python. \n Simin uses Google Translate for translating unknown words/sentences until they are not in the databses.
+- Simin is a multi-language dictionary which is written in python.
+- Simin uses Google Translate for translating unknown words/sentences until they are not in the databses.
 - Simin is a free and open source software. so we count on your own-made databases ;)

 # Installation